Jhoulys is pronounced Joo-lees.

-In the spring of 2009, the Baseball America Prospect Handbook rated Jhoulys as the second best prospect in the Rockies' organization, behind only OF Dexter Fowler.
+In 2009, the Baseball America Prospect Handbook rated Jhoulys as the second-best prospect in the Rockies' organization, behind only OF Dexter Fowler.
 In the winter before the 2010 spring camps opened, they had Chacin as the fourth best prospect in the Rockies' farm system.

 On August 18, 2009, Chacin pitched the first 5 1/3 innings of a 9-inning no-hitter for the Colorado Springs Sky Sox, with Joel Peralta, Juan Rincon, and Randy Flores pitching the rest of the game.

 - The Rockies have had to modify Jhoulys's training program to keep his body as that of a pitcher, rather than a linebacker.

 "He's a mature-bodied kid, unlike Ubaldo or Esmil Rogers, who have lankier frames," Rockies player development director Marc Gustafson said.
 "If he came in and did squats, he could probably lift a lot of weight.
 For him, we have to do a lot of footwork and agility work, even if it's jump rope—the old-school way."

 Chacin spent the winter before 2011 spring training in Tucson, Arizona, with his girlfriend, Alba Iratorza.
 The couple welcomed their first child, Nicole, on December 1, 2010.